rohit11/Flutter_Covid-19/README.md

     local COMMIT_MESSAGE=$2
     cd "$ROOT_DIR" || { echo "Failed to change directory to $ROOT_DIR"; exit 1; }

-    # Add all modified files to staging area
-    git add -A

-    # Display changes for each modified file
+    # Display changes for each modified file and prompt user to add or skip
-    local MODIFIED_FILES=$(git diff --cached --name-only)
+    local MODIFIED_FILES=$(git ls-files --modified --deleted --others)
     if [ -z "$MODIFIED_FILES" ]; then
         echo "No changes to commit."
         return